COSC 1100. Transitioning to University Studies in Computer Science. 1 Credit Hour (Lecture: 1 Hour, Lab: 1 Hour).

 Special topics in computer science, such as artificial intelligence, security, robotics, human-computer interaction.
 May be repeated for additional credit with approval of the department head.
 Prerequisites: 9 hours of computer science.
 Lab fee $15.

 Fundamental types of database models, with emphasis on relational databases.
 SQL, conceptual modeling, relational algebra, functional dependency theory, normalization and normal forms.
 File and data management principles underlying database construction.
 Optimization algorithms and indexing.
-Prerequisites: MATH 2413 and 3 hours programming language or approval of department head.
+Prerequisites: COSC 2341 or MATH 3310 and 3 hours programming language.
+Lab fee: $2.

 Introduction to microprocessors; 8/16 bit single board computer hardware and software designs; chip select equations for memory board design, serial and parallel I/O interfacing; ROM, static and dynamic RAM circuits for no wait-state design; assembly language programming, stack models, subroutines and I/O processing.
-Credit for both COSC 4441 and ENPH 4441 will not be awarded.
-Prerequisite: ENPH 2448 or COSC 2448.
+Credit for both COSC 4441 and ELEN 4441 will not be awarded.
+Prerequisite: ELEN 2448 or COSC 2448.
 Lab fee $15.

 A study of the architecture and design of distributed applications.
 N-tier application and supporting technologies are investigated including client/server architecture, supporting languages, transaction processing, and distribution of processes.
-Prerequisites: COSC 2331.
-Lab fee $15.
+Prerequisites: COSC 2331 and COSC 2341.
+Lab fee $2.